Freshwater Snail Care Sheet

 - Clean in appearance

-Ask an associate about Petco's selection of books on Freshwater Snails and the variety of Petco Brand products available for the care and happiness of your new pet.
-All Petco Brand products carry a 100% money-back guarantee.
+Ask a Pet Care Center associate about Petco's selection of products available for the care and happiness of your new pet.
+All products carry a 100% money-back guarantee.

-Because all aquatic life are potential carriers of infectious diseases, such as Salmonella, always wash your hands before and after handling your aquatic life and/or habitat contents to help prevent the potential spread of diseases.
+Because all aquatic life are potential carriers of infectious diseases such as mycobacteria and salmonella that can infect people, always wash your hands before and after handling your aquatic life and/or habitat contents to help prevent the potential spread of diseases.

-Pregnant women, children under the age of 5 and people with weakened immune systems should contact their physician before purchasing and/or caring for aquatic life and should consider not having aquatic life as a pet.
+Pregnant women, children under the age of 5, senior citizens and people with weakened immune systems should contact their physician before purchasing and/or caring for aquatic life and should consider having a pet other than aquatic life.